What type of art was created during the Art Deco movement?

 Poster for the Chicago World’s Fair by Weimer Pursell

 The Chicago World’s Fair of 1933 was a dazzling spectacle of progress and optimism, and Weimer Pursell’s poster advertised the essence of this grand event.
-Pursell’s meticulous approach to captured the fair’s spirit, blending geometric shapes, bold typography, and a vibrant colour palette.
+Pursell’s meticulous approach captured the fair’s spirit, blending geometric shapes, bold typography, and a vibrant colour palette.
 The poster not only promoted the fair but became a visual celebration of the Art Deco movement’s influence on graphic design.
 Each element symbolises the technological advancements and cultural dynamism of the time, making the poster a timeless representation of the flapper spirit.

 Christ the Redeemer by Paul Landowski